yasint23/My_Devops/projects/204-docker-swarm-deployment-of-phonebook-app-on-python-flask-mysql-Terraform/README.md

       - run the app on `port 80`.

-    - Use a user-defined overlay network for the services.
+    - Used a user-defined overlay network for the services.

   - Push the necessary files for your project from local repo to the new github repo (phonebookswarm).

-- You are also requested; to use AWS ECR as image repository, to create Docker Swarm with 3 manager and 2 worker node instances, to automate the process of Docker Swarm initialization through Terraform in the development environment.
-To achieve this goals, you can configure Terraform configuration file using the followings;
+- I am also requested; to use AWS ECR as image repository, to create Docker Swarm with 3 manager and 2 worker node instances, to automate the process of Docker Swarm initialization through Terraform in the development environment.
+To achieve this goals, I configured Terraform configuration file using the followings;

   - The application should run on Amazon Linux 2 EC2 Instance